clk-project/clk/doc/use_cases/README.md

 Also, to create powerful, dynamic command line tools that provide the best completion possible, see [this pattern](dynamic_parameters_and_exposed_class.md) for writing your commands.

+If at some point you need to deal with a project, you might want to [read this](using_a_project.md).

 But, eventually, you might want to use python commands to have a full control over the user experience.
 Then, you might want a quick look at the [available helpers](lib.md).

 At some point, you will definitely want to try the [flow command pattern](flow_options.md).